-The document States Current Affairs 14.08.2017 UPSC Notes | EduRev is a part of UPSC
+Document Description: States Current Affairs 14.08.2017 for UPSC 2022 is part of State for preparation.

 Funds for Rajasthan police cut under central scheme

-- Already facing paucity of funds, Rajasthan policewitnessed a massive cut-down in funds released under modernization of police forces (MPF) Scheme from the Centre.
+Already facing paucity of funds, Rajasthan policewitnessed a massive cut-down in funds released under modernization of police forces (MPF) Scheme from the Centre.

 Under MPF scheme, Rajasthan was allotted Rs 102 crore in 2014-15.
 However, in the subsequent years it came down to just Rs 34 crore and Rs 34.54 crore.
 The allocation for 2017-18 saw a marginal increase and Centre paid Rajasthan government amount of Rs 38.17 crore.

-- Under the MPF scheme, with a view to strengthen state police forces, assistance is provided to the state governments in the form of grants-in-aid towards purchase of equipment, including that for handling cybercrimes, as per strategic priorities of the states incorporated in the respective state action plans.
+Under the MPF scheme, with a view to strengthen state police forces, assistance is provided to the state governments in the form of grants-in-aid towards purchase of equipment, including that for handling cybercrimes, as per strategic priorities of the states incorporated in the respective state action plans.

-- The unmanned aerial vehicles (UAVs) were procured by Rajasthan police for its nine police zones at Ajmer, Jaipur, Jodhpur, Bikaner, Udaipur, Bharatpur, Jaipur commissionerate and Jodhpur commissionerate.
+The unmanned aerial vehicles (UAVs) were procured by Rajasthan police for its nine police zones at Ajmer, Jaipur, Jodhpur, Bikaner, Udaipur, Bharatpur, Jaipur commissionerate and Jodhpur commissionerate.
 In addition to that government proposed to set up new integrated command and control centres across all divisional headquarters.